 - Facts of the case – what happened, and why you decided to make a report.

 - The prohibited aids used (if applicable).
 Attach these to the report.
 Remember that markings in texts must be visible even after copying!

-If the suspicion involves plagiarism: Attach the text submitted by the student and the sources that the student is suspected of plagiarising.
+If the suspicion involves plagiarism: Attach the text submitted by the student as well as the sources that the student is suspected to have plagiarized.

 It is important that the passages in which you suspect plagiarism have been clearly marked – both in the student’s text and in the original source, for easy comparison.

 - Information on any permitted exam aids or instructions on writing an academic paper and/or plagiarism provided to the students of the relevant course.